The proof-theoretic strength of Ramsey's theorem for pairs and two colors: Introduction

 Ramsey's theorem also plays a very important role in reverse mathematics as it is one of the main examples of theorems escaping the Big Five phenomenon (see Section~\ref{subsect:ramsey-consequences}).
 Reverse mathematics is a general program that classifies theorems by two different measures, namely, by their computability-theoretic strength and by their proof-theoretic strength.
 As it happens, consequences of Ramsey's theorem are notoriously hard to study in reverse mathematics, and therefore received a lot of attention from the reverse mathematics community.
 Especially, determining the strength of Ramsey's theorem for pairs ($\RT^{2}_{2}$) is always a central topic in the study of reverse mathematics.
 This study yielded series of seminal papers~\cite{Jockusch1972Ramseys,Seetapun1995strength,CJS,CSY2014} introducing both new computability-theoretic and proof-theoretic techniques.
 (See Section~\ref{subsect:ramsey-consequences} for more details of its computability-theoretic strength.)

 In this paper, we mainly focus on the proof-theoretic strength of Ramsey's theorem for pairs.
 By the proof-theoretic strength of a theory $T$ we mean the set of $\Pi^0_1$ sentences which are provable in $T$, or the proof-theoretic ordinal of $T$ which is decided by the class of ($\Sigma^{0}_{1}$-definable) functions whose totality are proved in $T$.
-In fact, we will give the exact proof-theoretic strength of $\RT^{2}_{2}$ by proving that $\RT^{2}_{2}+\WKLo$ is a $\Pi^{0}_{3}$-conservative extension of $\II$ (Theorem~\ref{thm-con-RT22}).
+In fact, we will give the exact proof-theoretic strength of $\RT^{2}_{2}$ by proving that $\RT^{2}_{2}+\WKLo$ is a $\Pi^{0}_{3}$-conservative extension of $\II$ (Theorem~\ref{thm-con-RT22}), where $\WKLo$ stands for weak K\"onig's lemma and~$\IN$ is the $\Sigma^0_n$-induction scheme.
 This answers the long-standing open question of determining the $\Pi^{0}_{2}$-consequences of $\RT^{2}_{2}$ or the consistency strength of $\RT^{2}_{2}$, posed, e.g., in Seetapun and Slaman~\cite[Question~4.4]{Seetapun1995strength} Cholak, Jockusch and Slaman~\cite[Question~13.2]{CJS} Chong and Yang~\cite{CY2015} (see Corollaries~\ref{cor-answer1} and \ref{cor-answer-2}).
 For this, we use a hybrid of forcing construction, indicator arguments, and proof-theoretic techniques, and develop general tools simplifying conservation results (see Theorems~\ref{thm-provably-large-conservative}, \ref{thm-g-Parsons} and~\ref{thm-con-Bn+1-vs-In}).
 See Section~\ref{subsec:conservation} for the various studies of the proof-theoretic strength of $\RT^{2}_{2}$.
 Deciding the proof-theoretic strength of $\RT^{2}_{2}$ is also an important problem from a philosophical point of view.
 In the sense of Simpson's partial realization \cite{partial} of Hilbert's Program, one would conclude that $\RT^{2}_{2}$ is \textit{finitistically reducible} (see Section~\ref{subsec:HP}).